Alessandra-Rossaro/teammates/README.md

 I specified the path to the chromedriver executable in test.chromedriver.path value in test.properties file.

 ## 06/12/2018
 This afternoon, I started to work, actively, on the project.
-The first step was to run the server: I had a lot of problems: At the beginning my laptop crashed many times and I asked to a friend of mine to borrow me his laptop, because mine was less powerful.
-I tried to make the same action with the new device, but, even if it was more powerful than mine, I had some problems (I wasted a lot of time to make again the steps described before).
+The first step was to run the server: I had a lot of problems: At the beginning my laptop crashed many times and I asked for a friend of mine to borrow me his laptop, because mine was less powerful.
+I tried to make the same action with the new device, but, even if it was more powerful than mine, I had the same problems (I wasted a lot of time to make again the steps described before).
 I understood that for running the server was enough the 85% of the charging bar..
 I expected to need the 100%!
 To become a contributor, you needed to start with an open issue labeled as 'starters'.
 I chosed an issue very interesting: [#9248] Removing keepUpdateTimestamp from FeedbackResponse.
 It wasn't very difficult, but I had to search in the full project the dependencies and correct or remove them.
 <img src="imagesForReport/Immagine1.png" width="600">